Dev-Adnani/Crypto-Wallet-React/README.md

 # Wallet Generator

-A simple wallet generation and import tool built for React.
-This project allows users to generate new wallets or import existing ones using a recovery phrase.
+A simple wallet generation built for React.
+This project allows users to generate new wallets.
 Private keys and recovery phrases can be toggled for visibility, and the generated information can be easily copied to the clipboard.

 ## Features